Teaching The Phantom Tollbooth

 - What does "kill two birds with one stone" mean?

-- In the space provided below, draw a picture of the literal meaning of an idiom you like.
+- Draw a picture of the literal meaning of an idiom you like.

 Let's have a little fun.
-Click the following link to play a "paint by idioms" game.
+Click below to play an idiom-inspired game.

 - List three types of wordplay.